youurayy/hyperctl/readme.md

        helm3 - setup helm 3
 '

-# performs `brew install hyperkit qemu kubernetes-cli kubernetes-helm`.
+# performs `brew install hyperkit qemu kubernetes-cli`.
+# (will not install the package if you already have the required binary in path)
 # (qemu is necessary for `qemu-img`)
 # you may perform these manually / selectively instead.
 ./hyperctl.sh install